The best places to stay in Milan are the focus of this article, explaining in detail why you should visit this amazing Italian city

 For Italian standards, Milan is one of the most accessible public transport network.
 There are three different airports: Linate, Malpensa and Orio ak Serio.
 There are also three important train stations: Centrale Station, Porta Garibaldi Station and Cadorna Station.
 The city provides a vaste network of buses, metro lines and trams.

 How to Choose the Best Place to Stay in Milan

 Considering the city’s profile and its complexity, to choose the best places to stay in Milan will depend crucially of the purpose for your stay in Milano.
 If you are looking to visit the city as a tourist, you will be probably better off in the Navigli area, which is tourist oriented, full of restaurant and boiling nightlife.

-If your stay in Milan and you are looking for a quiet and picturesque neighborhood you might consider accommodations in the Isola district, which sits in the north of the city and is extremely well connect by the public transport network.
+For a a quiet and picturesque stay in Milan you might consider accommodations in the Isola district, which sits in the north of the city and is extremely well connect by the public transport network.

 If you are young and looking for creative people, the Zona Tortona district might be a good option for you, which is close to the Navigli area, but it can be certainly a better option if you are on budget.
 In my opinion it definitely stands out as one of the best areas to stay in Milan.

 Another option is to stay in one of the various areas in the Milan metro area, or even small cities in its vicinity.
 This can be an excellent option especially if you are on a budget.
 Some of the most popular options are Bergamo and Monza.

 Hotel La Vignetta – a great inexpensive hotel near the Navigli area in Milan

 Hotel Mondial – an excellent choice if you are traveling by train to Milan.
 The Hotel Mondial is just a short walk to the Milano Centrale Station.